manastalukdar/manastalukdar.github.io/blog/2023/12/26/productivity-performance-software-engineering-teams-part-2/readme.md

 ## A word of caution

 It is extremely important not to blindly use this framework.
-To make a call about an engineer or a team by just looking at the data without context could potentially be misleading.
-For instance perhaps an engineer spent few sprints working on a critical customer issue and so did not have to time to submit or review PRs, or close any tickets.
+It could potentially be misleading to make a call about an engineer or a team by just looking at the data without context.
+For instance, perhaps an engineer spent few sprints working on a critical customer issue and so did not have to time to submit or review PRs, or close any tickets.
 This engineer would still have provided value to the company despite the metrics data perhaps presenting a different picture.
 These instances should be used to enhance the framework to incorporate more data points.

 ## Summary